Silicon Valley Is For Scale (Not For Search)

 Adam is the co-founder and CEO of Owner.com.
 He is also a proud high school dropout turned Thiel Fellow and Forbes 30 Under 30 honoree.

-Silicon Valley is paradise for late stage startups: tons of investors, the highest concentration of experienced talent, and an entire region built around scaling technology companies.
+Silicon Valley is paradise for late stage startups.
+Tons of investors.
+The highest concentration of experienced talent.
+An entire region built around scaling technology companies.

-But it’s these same advantages that are actually disadvantages in the early days of most startups.
-To understand why Silicon Valley might actually be the worst place to start a startup but the best place to scale a startup, let’s first define what a startup is.
+But these same advantages are disadvantages in the early days of most startups.
+Silicon Valley might actually be the worst place to start a startup, despite being the best place to scale a startup.

-And it’s in these very early days, before a startup has found that repeatable and scalable business model, that it’s critical to talk to users and build something that they want.
+In those very early days, it’s critical to talk to users and build something that they want.

 Not to raise money.
 Not to bulk up the organization with talent.
 Not to start scaling.

-Unless your market is tech companies or high income tech workers, the best place to find them is not Silicon Valley.
-I’ve found from talking to dozens of local business owners within Silicon Valley that they’re actually more averse to working with startups than business owners elsewhere because they’re constantly being bombarded to try startup products.
-And consumers in Silicon Valley are not representative of the general population.
+If your market is tech companies or high-income tech workers, you can find customers in Silicon Valley.
+Otherwise, you need to find customers elsewhere.
+For example, imagine you're building a product for local business owners.
+I've spoken with hundreds of local business owners within Silicon Valley.
+They're more averse to working with startups than their counterparts in other places.
+That's because they’re always being bombarded to try startup products.
+You'll see a similar problem if you're building a consumer product.
+Consumers in Silicon Valley aren't representative of the general population.

 But what about the benefit of having the highest density of technology experts?

-The proliferation of online content has spread this benefit globally.
-All of the top venture capitalists and startup founders have dozens of readily available interviews and videos and blog posts books online.
+The internet has spread this benefit globally.
+All of the top venture capitalists and startup founders have posted dozens of interviews, videos, and blog posts.
 You can study them to absorb those lessons on demand, from anywhere in the world.
-That’s way more efficient than the old way of trying to live near them to synthesize the best practices of building a startup.
+That’s way more efficient than the old way of trying to live near them.

 This isn’t to say that Silicon Valley doesn’t have any benefits.
-It certainly does.
+It does.

-The companies not ready to scale bear the same costs of living in Silicon Valley, only to watch their talent defect to those that are ready.
-They get distracted with trying to signal success (for status within the tech ecosystem) instead of building something people want.
+The companies that aren't ready to scale bear the high costs of Silicon Valley, only to watch their talent defect to those that are ready.
+They get distracted trying to signal success (for status within the tech world) instead of building something people want.

 So, if you’re building a startup with global ambitions that has validated PMF and is ready to scale, Silicon Valley might be the best place to be.

-Otherwise – save money, retain core talent better, focus on customers, buy yourself more runway, and iterate your model outside of Silicon Valley until it’s time to scale.
+Otherwise – save money, retain core talent better, focus on customers, and buy yourself more runway.
+Iterate your model outside of Silicon Valley until it’s time to scale.

 Below is the cheat sheet for this entire handbook.
 It's the same as the one on the previous page.